Akiraw030/QALabeling-NLP-2025Spring/doc/Report.md

 For our final model, we adapt the below strategy:
 - For the model backbone, we use 6 models to ensemble in total, including DeBERTa-v3-base, Qwen-3.0-0.6b, Llama-3.2-1b, ModernBERT-base, ELECTRA-base-discriminator, and XLNet
 - For backbone feature extraction, we utilize the last hidden layer outputs from the backbone models as input for projector heads, including the CLS token, global mean pooling of all tokens, and question/answer-specific mean pooling when available (models supporting token type IDs use separate Q/A pooling; others use global pooling only)
-- For the projector heads, we utilize 6 heads, each responsible for generating some of the 30 output features, with QA-tangled grouping strategy
+- For the projector heads, we utilize 6 heads, each responsible for generating some of the 30 output features, with QA-distangled grouping strategy
 - For the projector head output strategy, we use ordinary single regression for each output feature
 - For post-processing, we use the voters strategy as our main approach
 - For blending, we use averging of different model output (would be better using TPE, but we didn't have time to try that)